ethan-alt/surbayes/README.md

 out_powerprior = sur_sample( formula.list, data, M, data )   ## Gibbs used
 #> Gibbs sampling used for power prior model
 ```

-In that case, don’t forget to commit and push the resulting figure
-files, so they display on GitHub\!